junxit/us-congress-bills-117/metadata.md

 - 2021-05-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2222-2223)
 - 2021-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2222-2223)
 - 2021-05-13 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2021-07-21 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+117-71.
+- 2021-10-27 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-02-02 — An errata sheet on written report No. 117-63 was printed.
+- 2022-02-02 — Committee on Indian Affairs.
+Reported by Senator Schatz without amendment.
+With written report No. 117-63.
+- 2022-02-02 — Committee on Indian Affairs.
+Reported by Senator Schatz without amendment.
+With written report No. 117-63.
+- 2022-02-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 259.